When it comes to your eCommerce business, your homepage can make or break your conversion rate.

-Whatever you choose to do on your mobile homepage, we recommend implementing on your desktop homepage, as well.
+Whatever you choose to do on your mobile homepage, we recommend implementing it on your desktop homepage, as well.
 With Google’s mobile-first indexing and the necessity of mobile/desktop parity, having different content on your desktop and mobile sites is a very bad idea.

-4. Use a responsive site.
+4. Use a global promotion area.

 Here at Inflow, we’ve extensively tested these elements and found both to improve conversion 90% of the time.
 If you’re not using global header elements, you’re missing a huge opportunity.

-6. Implement a live chat function, if it proves its worth.
+5. Implement a live chat function, if it proves its worth.

-Remember: Manning a live chat costs money.
+Remember: Manning a (high-quality) live chat costs money.
 Unless you have customer service agents available to you, the ROI of adding an agent just for a live chat is not proven.

-7. Use a hamburger menu.
+6. Use a hamburger menu on mobile.

 Using random icons on your eCommerce homepage, on the other hand, is guaranteed to slow down a user.
 Why should a user be forced to learn your unique icons just to make a purchase?
 Sure, you could add a label, but our tests have only produced positive results 30% of the time.

-8. Expose your search icon or field outside of your menu.
+7. Expose your search icon or field outside of your menu.

-We know that users who search your site should convert at least 2.5x as well as users who don’t.
-(If they don’t convert, something is wrong with your search function.)
+Users who search your site should convert at least 2.5x as well as users who don’t.
+(If they don’t, something is wrong with your search function.)